 Two World’s Cancer Collaboration’s programs in Telangana, and Andhra Pradesh are led by Dr. Gayatri Palat.
 Dr. Palat leads the palliative and end-of-life care programs at the Mehdi Nawaz Jung Institute (MNJ).
 The program has grown from an out-patient clinic to now include a 74 patient pediatric ward and a hospice facility located within the city.

-2WCC’s programs in Karnataka are led by Dr. Sister Lucien.
+Two Worlds Cancer’s programs in Karnataka are led by Dr. Sister Lucien.
 Dr. Lucien leads the palliative and end-of-life care programs at St. Mary’s Hospital – a rural hospital located in the village of Malur, 45 km east of Banagalore, Karnataka.

 Two Worlds Cancer Collaboration also supports lobbying efforts in India to improve access to morphine in Telangana and Andhra Pradesh and throughout the country.
 Morphine is recognized globally as a basic requirement for adequate pain relief in palliative care.
 We also provide financial support to help those patients who require specialized additional pain medication.